 - 2.1.
-This policy applies to the Trust and its constituent academies.
-References to the "Trust" should be read to include "and its Academies" as appropriate.
+This policy applies to the Trust and its constituent Academies.
+References to the Trust should be read to include the Academies as appropriate.
 This Policy, and the other policies and documents referred to in it, set out the basis on which the Trust aims to ensure the continued Health & Safety of all individuals who are involved in either or both, its service provision or receipt. - 2.2.
-This policy will be updated as necessary to reflect amendments made to the health & safety (H&S) legislation, or other identified best practice, and shall be formally reviewed and approved by the Audit and Risk Committee on an annual basis as a key component of the Trust Board's approach to assurance.
+This policy will be updated as necessary to reflect amendments made to Health & Safety legislation, or other identified best practice, and shall be formally reviewed and approved by the Audit and Risk Committee on an annual basis as a key component of the Trust Board's approach to assurance.